 Returning to Work

-While on Maternity Leave, you should maintain open communication with your manager.
-VMware will assume that you wish to return to work at the end of your Maternity Leave period.
-However, you should contact HR Source [VMware network access required] towards the end of your leave to confirm your return to work.
+While on Maternity Leave, you should maintain open communication with your manager and HR Source [VMware network access required].
+VMware will assume that you wish to return to work at the end of your Maternity Leave period; however, you should contact HR Source [VMware network access required] towards the end of leave to confirm and arrange your return to work.

 Flexible Work Arrangements